Almost all audio files contain both the audio and the tags.

 It was invented by a team of European engineers of Philips, CCETT (Centre commun d'études de télévision et télécommunications), IRT and Fraunhofer Society, who worked in the framework of the EUREKA 147 DAB digital radio research program, and it became an ISO/IEC standard in 1991.

-Higher rates then 320 don't make sense; the file size will equal those of lossless compression.
+Higher rates then 320 don't make much sense; the file size will approach the size of a lossless compression.

 Pro: